 Outside the CERN high-energy particle accelerator in Bern Switzerland a polished bronze statue of Nataraj (Sanskrit for Lord of the Dance) stands two metres tall.
-In Hindu cosmology, Lord Shiva dances the cosmos into existence and also dances its destruction, so that all may be reborn.
-Nataraj is the traditional representation of this cosmic dance of creation and destruction, as well as Shakti the Hindu life force.
+In Hindu cosmology, Lord Shiva dances the cosmos into existence and also dances its destruction, so that all may be reborn again.
+Nataraj is the traditional representation of this cosmic dance of creation and destruction, as well as Shakti, the Hindu word for life force.
 The bronze statue is considered ideally suited to the CERN facility, as Nataraj has often been linked with ‘the cosmic dance of subatomic particles’.

 There is a far more modest statue of Nataraj in my garden.
 When the statue was given to me by an Indian workmate years ago, I put it in the garden, just because it looked good there.
-I placed it in a quiet corner, but over the years it slowly disappeared from view hidden behind undergrowth.
+I placed it in a quiet corner of the garden, but over the years it slowly disappeared from view hidden behind undergrowth.
 However, when I uncovered the dancing figure in a fit of weeding recently, I decided to relocate it to a position of greater prominence.
-In the intervening years I have come to see dance as perhaps the most useful metaphor for my relationship with the garden, with nature, making Natarj not just aesthetically appealing, but philosophically relevant to the garden.
+In the intervening years, I have come to see dance as perhaps the most apt metaphor for my relationship with the garden, and with nature, making Natarj not just aesthetically appealing, but philosophically relevant to the garden.

-A long time back, I used to be a landscaper.
+Years ago I was a landscaper.
 I loved the creative satisfaction that comes from constructing well-designed, beautiful gardens.
-The funny thing was, my own garden remained an unreconstructed hodgepodge.
+The funny thing was, my own garden remained an unreconstructed hodge-podge.
 Only after I changed careers and left the profession behind did I discover the joy of creating one’s own garden.
-And only after I relocated to Sydney and established this garden did I discover the pleasure of gardening as ongoing process rather than the set and forget product of professional landscaping.
+And only after I relocated to Sydney and established this garden did I discover the pleasure of gardening as ongoing process, rather than the set and forget product of professional landscaping.